5 Keys to Learning Your Own Value

 - Do you feed yourself well?

-- Do you take care of all aspects of your physical body?
+- Are you taking care of all aspects of your physical body?

 - Are you getting enough sleep?